pwr-Solaar/Solaar/docs/usage.md

 Sensitivity (Pointer Speed)	 | Mouse movement sensitivity Backlight   			 | Turn on backlight
-Swap Fx function		 | Change Fn keys to normally do their special action Key/Button Actions   		 | Change what a key or button does Disable keys			 | Disable one or more keys
+Swap Fx function		 | Change Fn keys to normally do their special action DPI Sliding Adjustment		 | Change Sensitivity (DPI) by holding a button and moving the mouse Mouse Gestures			 | Create HID++ events by holding a button and moving the mouse Key/Button Actions   		 | Change what a key or button does Key/Button Diversion		 | Divert keys and buttons to create HID++ events Divert crown events		 | Divert crown actions to create HID++ events Divert G Keys			 | Divert G keys to create HID++ events Disable keys			 | Disable one or more keys
 Set OS				 | Change keys to match OS
 Change Host			 | Connect to a different host